-Many farm owners want to know if their family members can be covered under workman's comp.
-Those laws differ state to state and if you have family members that work for you, you definitely need to speak with your insurance agent about the rules that apply where you live.
+Many farm owners want to know if their family members can be covered under workman’s comp.
+Those laws differ from state to state and if you have family members that work for you, you definitely need to speak with your insurance agent about the rules that apply where you live.

 Your home and auto also need the right amount of coverage at a good price.
 Here are the facts.

 Working farms depend on a good harvest to not only take care of their families but keep the business going for the next year.
 One bad harvest can devastate a farm.

 Crop insurance works to protect losses in two ways.
 First, it safeguards against natural disasters such as hail, flood, or drought.
 It also comes in to help if prices fall in the agricultural sector.
 Crop insurance is subsidized by the federal government.